-Revenue for our handguns increased \$79.6 million, or 97.8%, over the comparable quarter last year.
-The increase in revenue was due to heightened demand for all major product lines driven by an increased consumer interest in firearms, likely resulting from continued concerns regarding the COVID-19 pandemic, recent events that have raised fears about personal protection, uncertainty regarding the possibility of increased firearm regulation in relation to the recent political election, and a reduction in promotional programs which increased our average selling price.
-Unit shipments into the sporting goods consumer channel increased 74.3% over the comparable quarter last year primarily as a result of increased consumer firearm demand, as indicated by a 75.6% increase over the comparable quarter last year in total adjusted handgun background checks as reported to the National Instant Criminal Background Check Systems, or NICS, which we believe is a proxy for overall consumer demand.
+Revenue for our handguns increased \$88.9 million, or 94.3%, over the comparable quarter last year.
+The increase in revenue was due to heightened demand for all major product lines driven by an increased consumer interest in firearms, likely resulting from continued concerns regarding the COVID-19 pandemic, recent events that raised fears about personal protection, uncertainty regarding the possibility of increased firearm regulation following the recent political elections, our annual price increase, and a reduction in promotional programs, which increased our average selling price.
+Unit shipments into the sporting goods consumer channel increased 63.7% over the comparable quarter last year, primarily as a result of increased consumer firearm demand, as indicated by a 48.8% increase over the comparable quarter last year in total adjusted handgun background checks as reported to the National Instant Criminal Background Check Systems, or NICS, which we believe is a proxy for overall consumer demand.
+We believe our outperformance of adjusted NICS was a result of our ability to increase capacity to meet consumer demand.

-Revenue for our long guns increased \$52.0 million, or 217.3%, over the comparable quarter last year.
-The increase in revenue was primarily because of increased consumer demand for our M&P modern sporting rifles and a successful consumer rebate program on our Thompson/Center Arms branded products.
-Long gun unit shipments into our sporting goods channel increased 167.7%, compared to a 48.8% increase in reported NICS checks over the comparable quarter last year.
-We believe that our percentage increase in sales in long guns significantly exceeded the increase in NICS because our flexible manufacturing capabilities allowed us to increase production capacity significantly in a short period of time.
+Revenue for our long guns increased \$36.9 million, or 149.8%, over the comparable quarter last year.
+The increase in revenue was primarily because of increased consumer demand for our M&P modern sporting rifles, driven by an increased participation in outdoor activities due to COVID-19, and our annual price increase.
+Long gun unit shipments into our sporting goods channel increased 106.9%, compared with a 46.2% increase in reported NICS checks over the comparable quarter last year.
+We believe that our percentage increase in sales in long guns significantly exceeded the increase in NICS because our flexible manufacturing capabilities allowed us to capture market share.

-Other products and services revenue increased \$3.3 million, or 39.8%, over the comparable quarter last year, primarily because of increased sales of component parts, handcuffs, and business to business services.
+Other products and services revenue increased \$4.4 million, or 52.2%, over the comparable quarter last year, primarily because of increased sales of component parts, handcuffs, and business-to-business services.

-New products, defined as any new SKU not shipped in the comparable quarter last year, represented 15.5% of revenue for the three months ended October 31, 2020 and included a new concealed carry M&P branded polymer pistol, many new product line extensions, and promotional product bundle kits for our M&P, Performance Center, and Thompson/Center Arms branded products.
+New products, defined as any new SKU not shipped in the comparable quarter last year, represented 16.4% of revenue for the three months ended January 31, 2021 and included a new M&P branded pistol, many new product line extensions, and promotional product bundle kits for our M&P product line.

-Gross margin for the three months ended October 31, 2020 was 40.6%, compared with gross margin of 28.4% for the comparable quarter last year, primarily because of lower promotional product spending and favorable manufacturing fixed cost absorption.
+Gross margin for the three months ended January 31, 2021 was 42.6%, compared with gross margin of 28.0% for the comparable quarter last year, primarily because of a shift in mix to higher margin products, lower promotional product spending, favorable manufacturing fixed cost absorption, and increased pricing.
 These increases were partially offset by increased manufacturing spending and recall related expenses.